adamharrison/lite-xl/README.md

 # Lite XL - Simplified

 A lightweight text editor written in Lua, adapted from [lite-xl].

-Intended to be nearly-fully compatible with Lite XL, from the perspective of Lua, while massively simplifying the build system.
+Makes it easier to build on different platforms if you're having trouble with meson.

 ## Supporting Libraries